csetraynor/iclust2prog/README.md

 ?intclustdat

 ```
-The vignette Model_comparision serves as an approach to the modeling high-dimensional genomic data in survival analysis.
-We can for example learn which model has greater performance by comparing the integrated brier score.
+The vignette Model_comparision serves as an approach to the modeling of high-dimensional genomic data in survival analysis.
+We can for example learn which model selection strategy has superior performance by comparing the integrated brier score.
 In addition, we can perform a post-hoc analysis and by HMC sample draws from the posterior distribution of BS.
-The figure belllow show the empirical distribution of 100-mc-cross-validation experiment for iclust2, and ER+/HER2-.
+The figure bellow show the empirical distribution of 100-mc-cross-validation experiment for iclust2, and ER+/HER2-.

 ![posterior](https://user-images.githubusercontent.com/33321804/40587915-b5b389da-61cd-11e8-92b4-a8e1ad39a22f.png)